Samsung/SamsungAutomationStudio/hand/hand-detect-iotcam/README.md

 This node recognizes the coordinates of the hand by providing tracking for both hands in a browser environment.

-This node provides exactly the same function as the `hand-detection-webcam` node, but there is a difference in using an external camera device.
+This node provides exactly the same function as the `hand-detect-webcam` node, but there is a difference in using an external camera device.
 We recommend using Samsung's 'SmartThings' IoT camera.
 When the webcam recognizes the hand, 20 landmark coordinates are predicted and visually displayed as shown in the picture below.

 ![image](https://user-images.githubusercontent.com/30489264/136223035-decf4060-8a0d-4fb3-9fa7-8cffd1c2491e.png)